Learning Abroad Center

 Credits

 Healthcare systems are having to respond to the number of competing challenges.
 The pressures of globalisation, aging populations, increasing patient demands, and the rising costs of research and medical treatments are forcing us to look more critically at how healthcare is delivered to devise changes for the future.
 Changes made to health systems are often based on economic and political rationale and with many countries currently experiencing significant changes to the way in which healthcare systems have historically been funded and delivered.
-This course will introduce students to the healthcare system in the UK and the context within which it operates.
-It will start by looking at the introduction of the National Health System (NHS) in 1948 and take students through the key changes that have taken place right up to the present day.
-Drawing on a series of cases studies, students will be able to compare the UK model of healthcare with the healthcare system in the USA.
+This course will introduce you to the healthcare system in the UK and the context within which it operates.
+It will start by looking at the introduction of the National Health System (NHS) in 1948 and take you through the key changes that have taken place right up to the present day.
+Drawing on a series of cases studies, you will be able to compare the UK model of healthcare with the healthcare system in the USA.

 Syllabus for Comparative Healthcare Systems